Learning accounting is just like learning a foreign language.

 Here’s the deal: As an active investor looking to beat the market, you will need to reach the final level of learning the language of accounting.
 Therefore, if you’re just starting out in the world of business and the markets, learning accounting must be your full priority.
 There’s no shortcut.
 To really evaluate businesses and achieve success in the markets, you need to be as comfortable with that as you are with your own native language.

 This is an accounting reading list for people who don’t have time to flick through unimportant books.
-I assure you that each book on this list is worth your time.
+I assure you that all accounting books on this list is worth your time.
 You just must be willing to put in the work.

 That’s right.
 To learn accounting the way it should flow through your mind, you have to know how figures are put together.
 You would be amazed at how many people I know who claim to be proficient in reading financial statements but don’t know how figures arrive as they do because they don’t know the principles of double-entry bookkeeping, debits and credits, balancing of the ledger, and so forth.
 To become a great investor, you need to think like a business owner.
 Bookkeeping is the foundation from which all your other knowledge about accounting grows.